 TINIVukφ is the Initial Net Imbalance Volume Tag for each Generator Unit u and rank k.

-set the value of each Net Imbalance Volume Tag (TNIVukφ) to a value equal to the value of each corresponding Initial Net Imbalance Volume Tag for each rank from 1 to b-1 and M+1 to N, to a value of β for k = b and to a value of one for each rank k from b+1 to M.
+set the value of each Net Imbalance Volume Tag (TNIVukφ) to a value equal to the value of each corresponding Initial Net Imbalance Volume Tag for each rank k where k < b and each rank k where k > M, to a value of β for rank where k = b, and to a value of one for each rank k where b < k < M.

 Where the Residual Tagged Quantity (QRTAGφ) is a negative value: